 John Peyton was sworn in as Jacksonville's Mayor on July 1, 2003, only the second Republican in 100 years to be elected to that office.
-Mayor Peyton's accomplishments include successfully hosting the city's first-ever Super Bowl, cultivating multi-million-dollar economic development, streamlining government operations and launching a nationally-recognized early literacy program.
+He served until 2011 and his accomplishments include successfully hosting the city's first-ever Super Bowl, cultivating multi-million-dollar economic development, streamlining government operations and launching a nationally-recognized early literacy program.

 Mayor Peyton worked with business and community leaders to bring more jobs to Jacksonville.
 In October 2007, in conjunction with Jacksonville Port Authority officials, the mayor signed an agreement with Hanjin Shipping Co., Ltd. of South Korea to develop a $360 million container terminal in Jacksonville.
 The operation is expected to generate at least $1 billion in local economic activity, as well as more employment opportunities.

 Peyton also worked with more than 300 community partners to establish a blueprint for increasing per capita income in Jacksonville.
 That program is long-term, but it's developing in an environment with considerable momentum.
 Since Jacksonville hosted the Super Bowl in 2005, local business expansion and corporate relocations have yielded more than 7,100 new jobs and nearly $500 million in private capital investment.
 Another successful initiative is the Small and Emerging Business program, which Mayor Peyton created to help small and minority businesses compete successfully for city contracts.

 The mayor's focus on the future is evidenced by his early literacy program, RALLY Jacksonville!
 This cutting-edge initiative, aimed at growing the workforce of tomorrow, has reached thousands of 4-year-olds and their families thus far, and has become a model for other cities to follow.